MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`serverEndpoint`** - **App Center service connection**<br>
 `string`.
 Required when `enableRun = true && credsType = serviceEndpoint`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the service connection for Visual Studio App Center.
-To create one, click the Manage link and create a new service connection.
+Selects the service connection for the Visual Studio App Center.
+If needed, click the Manage link to create a new service connection.
 <!-- :::editable-content-end::: -->
 <br>